Ahmedsaka/dronez/README.md

 Move into the target folder to and execute the command java -jar dronez-0.0.1-SNAPSHOT.jar to start the application

 Note: this application uses an embedded database

+To view the database tables, browse to localhost:8080
+username: sa
+password: password